mscarey/AuthoritySpoke/readme.md

 ## Installing AuthoritySpoke

-AuthoritySpoke is now [available on PyPI](https://pypi.org/project/AuthoritySpoke/) so you can install it with pip
+AuthoritySpoke is now [available on PyPI](https://pypi.org/project/AuthoritySpoke/), so you can install it with pip:

 ```
 $ pip install authorityspoke